Skip to main content

 Module description

-• Laplace transforms: the Laplace transform of elementary functions, properties of the Laplace transform, inversion of the Laplace transform, solving differential equations using Laplace transforms, the convolution of two functions, some families of integral equations, the z-transform and discrete systems.
+• Laplace transforms: the Laplace transform of elementary functions, properties of the Laplace transform, inversion of the Laplace transform, solving differential equations using Laplace transforms, the convolution of two functions, some families of integral equations, the z-transform and discrete systems

-• Fourier series: periodic functions, the Fourier series of a function, finding the coefficients of a Fourier series, the range of validity of a Fourier series, even and odd functions and their Fourier series, half range Fourier series and the relationship between them and the corresponding Fourier series, application of Fourier series in the solution of partial differential equations, the Fourier transform.
+• Fourier series: periodic functions, the Fourier series of a function, finding the coefficients of a Fourier series, the range of validity of a Fourier series, even and odd functions and their Fourier series, half range Fourier series and the relationship between them and the corresponding Fourier series, application of Fourier series in the solution of partial differential equations, the Fourier transform

-• Dynamical systems: systems of linear differential equations, coupled systems, autonomous systems, stability, critical points, phase plane analysis, trajectories, fixed solutions, periodic solutions, chaotic systems.
+• Dynamical systems: systems of linear differential equations, coupled systems, autonomous systems, stability, critical points, phase plane analysis, trajectories, fixed solutions, periodic solutions, chaotic systems

 Learning objectives

-By the end of this module, you will have:
+By the end of this module, you will be able to:

-• knowledge and understanding of, and the ability to use, mathematical and/or statistical techniques
+• use mathematical and/or statistical techniques

-• knowledge and understanding of a range of results in mathematics
+• understand a range of results in mathematics

-• an appreciation of the need for proof in mathematics, and the ability to follow and construct mathematical arguments
+• appreciate the need for proof in mathematics, and follow and construct mathematical arguments